marcinwiacek/pl1/readme.md

 and in the end the most important is not ISA, but software working on it).
 It is possible, that stage number 3 will happen in far future... but if project goals will be achieved, maybe it will be possible at least creating secure and effective embedded devices.
 Who knows?

+Example from work done in first project days:

 ![Screenshot from 18 Feb 2024](screen2.png)